barbazul/1kfa/mod_guide_gm.md

 For a "classical" effect, mix up two or three of the animals - eg, a snake with the wings of a bird, an octopus with scorpion tails for tentacles.

-Some monsters add on an aspect of goodness, nobility, or innocence.
+Some monsters are scary because they include an aspect of goodness, nobility, or innocence.
 This can emphasize corruption, be used as a trap or a trick, or just create contrast.

  * babies, children
  * gold, wealth